TKleanthousT/stanley_cbp/docs/architecture.md

 ### Cluster SLURM Example

-On the cluster, the SLURM script chooses a run root (for example a `Runs/` directory), sets an environment variable pointing to it, and changes into that directory before calling Stanley.
-In that case:
+On the cluster, the run root is defined by the SLURM submission script.
+The script selects a run directory (for example a `Runs/` folder), sets an environment variable pointing to it (e.g. `RUN_ROOT`), and then changes into that directory before calling STANLEY.
+An example SLURM submission script (`ExampleBashScript.sh`) is provided in the repository for reference.

+In this case:

 - `base_dir()` resolves to the run root.
-- Stanley writes:
+- STANLEY writes:

   - `LightCurves/`
   - `PlanetSearchOutput/`
   - `UserGeneratedData/`

   directly underneath that run root.
-You can also keep a `logs/` directory at the same level for SLURM and pipeline logs.
+A `logs/` directory can also be kept at the same level for SLURM and pipeline logs.

-The important point is that the *structure* is identical: only the absolute location of the base directory changes.
+The important point is that the *directory structure* is identical in all cases — only the absolute location of the base directory changes.

 ---